verdaccio/docker-examples/kubernetes-example/readme.md

 http://192.168.99.100:30061/
 ```

-You can see the Dashboard in action
+You can see the dashboard in action

 ```
 http://192.168.99.100:30000/#!/service?namespace=default